Benson-Gikonyo/alx-higher_level_programming/0x0B-python-input_output/README.md

 Task 8: Write a function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object:

     Prototype: def class_to_json(obj):

+Task 9: Write a class Student that defines a student by:

+    Public instance attributes:
+        first_name
+        last_name
+        age
+    Instantiation with first_name, last_name and age: def __init__(self, first_name, last_name, age):
+    Public method def to_json(self): that retrieves a dictionary representation of a Student instance (same as 8-class_to_json.py)